degun/great/heads/Head1.md

 ---
-title: Great services at an affordable price
+title: Great Services At An Affordable Price
 subtitle: We do it the right way
 linktext: Let's start here with a free estimate
 path: /contact